The Car Connection Land Rover Range Rover Velar Overview

 Slotted between the steel-bodied Range Rover Evoque and the aluminum-bodied Range Rover Sport, the Velar shares attributes with both—though it's most directly related to the Jaguar F-Pace.

-The Velar takes Range Rover design into its next generation with even fewer details and a more sophisticated shape.
-The headlamps are slim LEDs, the roofline tapers quickly to LED taillights, and the door handles fold away into the body, a trick Land Rover might remember from the days when it was related to Aston Martin.
+With the Velar, Range Rover design into its next generation with even fewer details and a more sophisticated shape.
+The headlights are slim LEDs, the roofline tapers quickly to LED taillights, and the door handles fold away into the body, a trick Land Rover might remember from the days when it was related to Aston Martin.

-MORE: Read our 2018 Land Rover Range Rover Velar preview
+MORE: Read our 2020 Land Rover Range Rover Velar review

 The Velar's fashion-forward mix of formal lines and edgy details can be altered with a black roof or a body-color panel that gives it a Mini-like flair.